 THE MADELINE TODD BROWN MEMORIAL FUND

-Despite our devastation, the kindness, compassion, and generosity of our family, friends, and dear community is beyond words.
-We often remark on how individuals we barely know Madeline share in our love for her in the most considerate ways.
+Despite our devastation, the kindness, compassion, and generosity of our family, friends, and dear community remain beyond words.
+We often remark on how individuals who barely knew Madeline share in our love for her in the most considerate ways.
 It’s the true essence of the human spirit.
-Our family has found further solace in knowing that Madeline’s life will have purpose and meaning through the partnership we developed with Girls Hope of Pittsburgh and our avidness in talking about her, and enabling her memory to live through the lives of other young girls.
-Taking such tragedy and sorrow and channeling it to helping the lives of others, well, that is all we can do for Madeline.
-We can’t soothe her cries, anticipate her first steps, snuggle in her rich baby smell, or dream of her future, however; Madeline can do good for others and as her parents, that makes us so proud of her.
+Our family has found solace in knowing that Madeline’s life has a purpose and meaning through the partnership we developed with Boys Hope Girls Hope of Pittsburgh.
+Our opportunity to support the lives of other young girls despite our tragedy allows us to keep Madeline’s memory alive.
+We can’t soothe her cries, enjoy her first milestones, snuggle her fears, or dream of her future; however, Madeline can do good for others, and as her family, that makes us so proud of her.

 I carry your heart with me (I carry it in)